nikijiandani/jungle-rails/README.md

 # Jungle

 A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+Forked and cloned from [https://github.com/lighthouse-labs/jungle-rails](https://github.com/lighthouse-labs/jungle-rails)

 ## Setup